CSCI-40500-Fall-2025/ForgeArena/README.md

 5. **Initialize your database**
    - See `FIRESTORE_SETUP.md` for detailed database structure
    - The app will automatically fall back to mock data if Firebase is not configured

+6. **Set up Authentication** (Recommended)
+   - Follow the guide in `AUTHENTICATION_SETUP.md`
+   - Enable Email/Password authentication in Firebase Console
+   - Users can now create accounts and have persistent data

 ### How to Use the Prototype